mohitjain/mohitjain/_posts/2012-12-20-how-to-use-templates-in-backbone-js-learning-backbone-js.md

 *   A personView object is created.
 *   Model person has been passed to that personView object.
-*   So personView has access to person object.
+*   So personView has access to the person object.
 *   personView constructor will call render method.
 *   render method will call template via my\_template and pass data to my\_template
-*   my_template will accepts the parameters and assign proper values and return back to render.
+*   my_template will accepts the parameters and assign proper values and return to render.

 Cool :)